tommasorigon/logisticVB/vb_logistic_simulation.md

----
-title: ""
-author: ""
-date: ""
-output:
-  html_document:
-    keep_md: yes
-editor_options:
-  chunk_output_type: console
----

 This document aim to reproduce the results of the paper [Durante and Rigon (2017)](https://arxiv.org/abs/1711.06999).
-Our implementations are made available through the R package [`logistic`](), which can be downloaded from this repository.
+Our implementations are made available through the R functions [`functions.R`](), which can be downloaded from this repository.

 All the analyses are performed with a **MacBook Air (OS X Sierra, version 10.13.1)**, using a R version **3.5.0**.
 Notice that the matrix decompositions involved in this code might differ across operating systems.